-3.30 We recognise there are other review functions providing other sources of assurance (both internally and externally) over aspects of the Council's operations.
-Where possible we will seek to place reliance on such work thus reducing the internal audit coverage as required.
+2.22 We recognise there are other review functions providing other sources of assurance (both internally and externally) over aspects of the Council's operations.
+Where possible we seek to place reliance on such work thus increasing the internal audit assurance coverage e.g. ICT ethical hacking.